ElmerCSC/elmerfem/elmerice/Solvers/Documentation/Adjoint_CostDiscSolver.md

      # Name of the file that contains the observations
      ## can be netcdf (with .nc extension) or ascii (any other extension)
-     ## redaing netcdf is only possible for observation in a 2D plane
+     ## reading netcdf is only possible for observations in a 2D plane
+     ## Coordinates dimension of the Obs. must be consistent with Pb dimension;
+     ##  i.e. CoordsystemDim if solver is on the bulk or (CoordsystemDim-1) if solver is on a boundary
      Observation File Name = File ""

-     # dimension of the coordinates system in the observation file?
-     ## Can be 1 for 1D simulations, 2 if observations are given at (x,y) locations
-     ## or 3 if observations are given at (x,y,z) locations
-     Coordinates Dimension = Integer ....

      # If the variable is a vector, how many component do we observe?
      ## it will be the first *n* components
      Observed Variable dimension = Integer ...

      # If true data that have been found in the mesh at the first visit will be saved in an ascii file
-     ## will save coordiantes, observation, element number
+     ## will save coordinates, observation, element number
      ## there will be one file per partition
      Save used data = Logical
      ## if yes name of the output file